-Purpose: To document the overall policy, scope, applicability and management responsibilities of the SWQB's quality system.
+Purpose: To document the overall policy, scope, applicability, and management responsibilities of the Surface Water Quality Bureau ("SWQB") quality system.

 The general objectives and goals of the SWQB quality system are to ensure the quality of the work processes and products.
 The quality system includes planning, implementing, documenting, and assessing work performed by the SWQB.
 The SWQB is committed to maintaining a quality system that provides confidence that the products generated by its environmental data operations meet the requirements of internal and external customers.